yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/customise/customise-with-templates.md

 Portal templates now have access to the Developer object, its subscriptions and issued keys meta-data, providing the ability to conditionally show or hide content inside the Portal, based on the attributes described below.

-The current logged in Developer can be accessed using `.Profile` variable with the following fields:
+The current logged in Developer can be accessed using `.UserData` variable with the following fields:

 *   Id - Internal developer ID
 *   Email - Developer email